OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 ## Development Server

-If you are not using the static build, you can use the iframe to load the viewer from the development server.
+If you are not using the static build, you can use the iframe to load the viewer from the local development server.
 For example, if you are running the viewer locally on port 3000, you can use the following iframe element to load the viewer:

 ```html
 // e.g., app running on 3001 and iframe loading the viewer from 3000